varshabhatia007/dokka-gradle-example/Module.md

 # Module Dokka Gradle Example

-This is an example of how you can write module documentation with Dokka.
+This is from Module File

 # Package demo